 Instead of creating spooky lighting inside your jack-o-lantern with real candles, try a glow stick or a battery-operated candle.
 A flameless candle creates the same flickering effect, but minimizes the risk of fire.

-$13 million worth of property damage is caused by fires each Halloween, and according to the National Fire Protection Association, nearly half of decoration fires in homes occur because decorations are too close to a heat source.
+Nearly 800 structure fires start each year with decorations, according to the National Fire Protection Association, with 44 percent of decoration fires in homes occuring because decorations are too close to a heat source.
 Decorations such as dried flowers, cornstalks and crepe paper all ignite easily, so make sure to keep items like these away from open flames and other heat sources.
 Help prevent trips, slips or falls by keeping walkways, entryways and exits clear of decorations.

 With long costumes, masks, glasses and other costume elements, trick-or-treaters often have impaired visibility on Halloween.
 Make it easy for them to find your front door by turning on the outdoor lights and lighting up the walkway with solar lights or flameless candles.

-Close to 70 million houses in the U.S. have steps that trick-or-treaters will have to climb.
+Trick-or-treaters in the U.S. collectively climb about 57.4 million steps every year.
 Make sure the railings on your steps and on your porch are secure to prevent potentially harmful trips and falls.

 Make sure everything you hand out is wrapped in its original packaging and avoid treats that may pose a choking hazard.
 Approximately 1 in 13 children have a food allergy, so consider selecting candy without allergens.
 The Teal Pumpkin Project from Food Allergy Research & Education (FARE) is a fun way to create a safer Halloween for trick-or-treaters with food allergies by handing out fun non-candy items.